The Eisenhower Institute

 Research Subject Parameters

 The Eisenhower Institute seeks to support study and education dealing with the role of government in a free society, citizen public service, public policy, and improved understanding of America's role in world affairs.
-The Institute desires to encourage and assist promising young Americans to pursue studies and research in fields such as; history, government, economics, business administration, and international affairs, so they may provide informed leadership in the conduct of our national life.
+The Institute desires to encourage and assist promising individuals to pursue studies and research in fields such as: history, government, economics, business administration, and international affairs, so they may provide informed leadership in the conduct of our national life.

 The participating universities (noted above) will advertise and make known that the Dwight D.Eisenhower/Clifford Roberts graduate fellowship program is available to their students.
-Each university will screen, through its own reviews procedures, its applicants and forward no more than two highly qualified applicants to The Eisenhower Institute or consideration of a fellowship award.
+Each university will screen, through its own internal review procedures, its applicants and nominate no more than two highly qualified applicants to The Eisenhower Institute for consideration of a fellowship award.
 Each university has the option to rank applications if it so chooses.

 Each application must include:

-Applications must be received by email to The Eisenhower Institute at email@example.com no later than the close of business on Friday, March 14, 2014.
+Applications must be received via the online form system no later than the close of business on Friday, March 24, 2017.
 The Grants Committee of the Eisenhower Institute Board of Directors will then conduct its review and selection procedures.
-Notifications of fellowships granted for the 2013-14 program will be sent to the appropriate universities after Friday, April 25, 2013.
+Notifications of fellowships granted for the 2017-2018 program will be sent to the appropriate universities after Friday, May 5, 2017.

 Funding and Reporting Requirements

-Each fellowship award is for a stipend of $10 000 which will be paid to the universities, half in September 2014 and the remainder in January 2015.
+Each fellowship award is for a stipend of $10,000 which will be paid to the universities, half by August 1, 2017 and the remainder by December 1, 2017.
 Each university may make its own arrangements for disbursing the funds to the Fellows.
-The Institute requires a brief progress report from the Fellow's doctorial advisor no later than December 31, 2014 in order for the second half of the stipend to be disbursed by the Institute.
+The Institute requires a brief progress report from the Fellow's doctorial advisor no later than November 18, 2017 in order for the second half of the stipend to be disbursed by the Institute.